manelpuig/rUBot_gopigo_ws/Documentation/1_gopigo_model&control.md

 - launch the LIDAR node
 - launch the camera node

-Tho bringup the gopigo3 robot, execute in a first terminal:
+To bringup the gopigo3 robot, execute in a first terminal:
 ```shell
 roslaunch gopigo3_description gopigo_bringup_hw.launch
 ```